8 min read

 Main drivers for this adoption include:

-MapR invested in containers/Kubernetes early, and we are excited to see that many of our customers are already able to solve several of the use cases by leveraging the MapR Persistent Application Client Container (PACC) and Kubernetes volume driver on the POSIX-compliant MapR File System and to reap the advantages of built-in multi-tenancy.
+MapR invested in containers/Kubernetes early, and we are excited to see that many of our customers are already able to solve several of the use cases by leveraging the MapR Persistent Application Client Container (PACC) and Kubernetes volume driver on the POSIX-compliant MapR Distributed File and Object Store and to reap the advantages of built-in multi-tenancy.
 While we speak, our engineering teams are at work, actively building deeper integrations between MapR and K8s to open up a new world of containerized big data environments.
 Stay tuned.

 The need for global data fabric is inevitable in mature customer deployments.
 For IoT/edge scenarios, the philosophy is ‘act locally and learn globally.’
 You want to collect the information from the ‘edge,’ perform local processing on the data, and then move data to a central environment for deeper analytics and machine learning.
 The intelligence/insights from ML often are sent back to edge clusters for smart and timely decisions in-place.
 The support for hybrid environments, spanning on-premises and multi-cloud, arises due to capacity and cost considerations.
 A global data foundation ties all these deployment environments with a unified namespace, which users will leverage to build a broad set of applications, hence allowing the portability across different infrastructures.